The next application deadline is Feb 22, 2026

-e invite you to explore all that the city of Paris has to offer during a five-week program based at Columbia's Reid Hall in Paris.
-Choose from the French Immersion Track or the English Track.
-On this program, you will explore both contemporary and historical issues in French and Francophone culture and go outside of the typical tourist experience to gain an insider’s view of the city.
+We invite you to the Columbia Summer in Paris: French Immersion Track to explore both contemporary and historical issues in French and Francophone culture and go outside of the typical tourist experience to gain an insider’s view of the city.

 Program Overview

-This five-week program will take place from Sunday, June 22nd, 2025 to Saturday, July 26th, 2025.
-Classes are typically Monday to Thursday, while on Fridays activities are planned in conjunction with the courses to offer more cultural exposure to the city.
+This five-week program will take place from Saturday, May 30th, 2026, to Saturday, July 4th, 2026.
+Classes are typically held Monday through Thursday, while on Fridays, activities are planned in conjunction with the courses to provide more cultural exposure to the city.

 Eligibility and Application